arunpersaud/TagOrganizer/README.md

 remove all tags.
 Individual tags can be removed from the selection by clicking on the tag button that is created at the top of the window.

+### Selecting a time range

+By left clicking on the timeline one can select a minimum time for the displayed images.
+If one left-clicks again the time setting gets updates.

+Right clicking on the time range does the same, but for a maximum time.

+Both will create a button that will show up where the other selected tags show up.
+They will have labels like "< 2025-01-01".
+To remove the time constraint, click on the button.

 ### Profiles

 The program supports different profile.
 Each profile has its own